Pet Guide Daily

 4. Sleep

 Like their masters, dogs can also have vivid dreams.
 Puppies have a higher tendency to sleep longer because most of their growth takes place during that phase.
 Consequently, their dreams can also initiate rapid breathing.
-It is a regular practice of dogs to breathe faster in them, whether pleasant or unpleasant.
+It is a regular practice for dogs to breathe faster in them, whether pleasant or unpleasant.

 Another common sign that may trouble dog owners is when their dogs start kicking, barking, or whimpering in their sleep.
 All these are typical actions that indicate that their dog responds to the stimuli it is witnessing in its dreams, and there is nothing to worry about in these matters.